You are using an unsupported browser Please switch to a supported browser so you can get the best experience on this site

 • Personal expenses like clothes, entertainment, and medicines

 Look for ways to save on each area—especially household expenses.
-This category alone can eat up 50% of your income, but it’s the most flexible.
+This category alone can be 50% of your income, but it’s the most flexible.
 You can buy cheaper ingredients, generic brands, or go to a supermarket that’s known for its lower prices.

 Get the whole family involved in the budget planning process.
 Set a goal: “We need to lower food costs by half.
 What can we do?”